 In the case of undirected graphs, Brooks \cite{brooks_coloring_1941} made the first improvement on the obvious bound of $\chi(G) \leq \Delta(G) + 1$; he showed that $\chi(G) \leq \Delta(G)$ unless $G$ is a complete graph or an odd cycle.
-Borodin and Kostochka \cite{borodin_upper_1977} and Catlin \cite{catlin_bound_1978} then independently strengthened Brooks' theorem, showing that if $G$ is $K_4$-free, then $\chi(G) \leq \left\lceil\frac{3(\Delta(G) + 1)}{4}\right\rceil$.
-Mohar \cite{mohar_eigen_2009} recently proved an analogue of Brooks' theorem for digraphs such that at most one edge connects any pair of vertices; such a digraph is called an {\it oriented graph}.
-It follows from Mohar's results that if $D$ is an oriented graph, then $\chi_A(D) \leq \lceil\bar{\Delta}(D)\rceil$ unless $D$ is a directed cycle.
-However, it appears that this upper bound on $\chi_A(D)$ can be significantly improved further; Harutyunyan and Mohar \cite{two_harut_2012} credit McDiarmid and Mohar with the following conjecture. \begin{conjecture}[McDiarmid \& Mohar, 2002 \cite{two_harut_2012}] Every oriented graph $D$ satisfies {$\chi_A(D) = O\left(\frac{\bar{\Delta}(D)}{\log \bar{\Delta}(D)}\right)$}. \end{conjecture} Conjecture \ref{conj:everything} is analogous to a result for undirected graphs by Kim \cite{kim_brooks_1995}, who showed that \mbox{$\chi(G) \leq (1 + o(1)) \frac{\Delta(G)}{\log \Delta(G)}$} if the girth (length of the shortest cycle) of $G$ is greater than 4.
+Borodin and Kostochka \cite{borodin_upper_1977} and Catlin \cite{catlin_bound_1978} then independently strengthened Brooks' theorem, showing that if $G$ is triangle-free, then $\chi(G) \leq \left\lceil\frac{3(\Delta(G) + 1)}{4}\right\rceil$.
+Mohar \cite{mohar_eigen_2009} recently proved an analogue of Brooks' theorem for all digraphs.
+It follows from Mohar's results that if $D$ is an oriented graph with $\Delta(D) > 2$, then $\chi_A(D) \leq \lceil{\Delta}(D)/2\rceil$.
+However, it appears that this upper bound on $\chi_A(D)$ can be significantly improved further; Harutyunyan and Mohar \cite{two_harut_2012} credit McDiarmid and Mohar with the following conjecture. \begin{conjecture}[McDiarmid \& Mohar, 2002 \cite{two_harut_2012}] Every oriented graph $D$ satisfies {$\chi_A(D) = O\left(\frac{{\Delta}(D)}{\log {\Delta}(D)}\right)$}. \end{conjecture} Conjecture \ref{conj:everything} is analogous to a result for undirected graphs by Kim \cite{kim_brooks_1995}, who showed that \mbox{$\chi(G) \leq (1 + o(1)) \frac{\Delta(G)}{\log \Delta(G)}$} if the girth (length of the shortest cycle) of $G$ is greater than 4.
 Johansson \cite{johannson_asymptotic} later extended Kim's bound to graphs $G$ of girth greater than 3, and Jamall \cite{jamall_brooks_2011} has since used a simpler proof to strengthen Johansson's bound by a constant factor.
-Kim, Johansson, and Jamall all used the {\it pseudo-random method} to prove upper bounds on the chromatic number.
-The central idea of this method is that given a graph $G$, and the goal of using $\Delta(G)/k$ colors, where $k$ is a positive integer, the algorithm goes through several rounds and assigns colors randomly to a subset of the uncolored vertices at each round.
-Eventually a proper coloring of all the vertices of $G$ will be found with positive probability.
+Kim, Johansson, and Jamall all used the probabilistic method to prove upper bounds on the chromatic number.